Delay of a Client’s Cancer Diagnosis Results in Substantial Confidential Settlement

 While undergoing treatments, our client questioned if there was a delay in her diagnosis, and if so, what could be done.
 Another attorney heard her story and referred her to Marasco & Nesselbush.
 After accepting the case, Attorney Mark Grimm, Legal Assistant Sara Squillace, and the Marasco & Nesselbush Personal Injury team took action.

 This was a complex medical negligence case that took years to resolve.
-Over this time, the team gathered hundreds of medical records and medical opinions including ultrasound films and pathology reports.
+Over this time, the team gathered hundreds of medical records and medical opinions including ultrasound films, pathology reports, radiology expert opinions, letters from doctors, and medical bills.
 With the assistance of radiologist and oncology experts, Attorney Mark Grimm and the team determined that our client should have had a biopsy performed when the lump was first detected.
 After filing suit, we demonstrated that our client’s quality of life was diminished due her delayed diagnosis.
 If her cancer was treated at an earlier stage the longstanding damages would have been avoided.

-Our client ultimately was compensated with a significant confidential settlement and we are pleased that it has been more than five years that she has gone without a reoccurrence.
+Our client ultimately was compensated with a significant confidential settlement and we are pleased that our client has been over five years without a reoccurrence.
 “Unfortunately, radiology reports and ultrasound films are improperly read or even ignored at times.
 When this happens, treatment is delayed, and results can be devastating,” said firm partner Joseph Marasco.
 “Typically, we see patients enduring more invasive procedures like mastectomies and having an increased risk of recurrence.”

 The Marasco & Nesselbush team is proud to advocate for those suffering from medical negligence.
 We believe it is an honor to provide this legal care because it improves the quality of life of our clients, ensures that negligent care givers are held accountable, and leads to improved medical care.
 If you believe that you or a loved one may be a victim of medical negligence, please contact us for a free consultation.